Skip to content

 Mudi Li

-Mudi is a first-year PsyD student.
+Mudi is a second-year PsyD student.
 She was born and raised in northern China for 18 years.
 She then came to the States for education.
 Mudi is interested in cross-cultural studies because of her experiences.
 Family therapy and perfectionism also fascinate her.
 Mudi’s passion is to have sincere communication in a safe place for people to be who they were created to be.

 Recent Graduates